pippinbarr/cart263-2020/slides/activity-music-box/activity-music-box.md

 ## 6. Drum patterns

-It doesn't make as much sense to just play random drums per beat, rather we want to specify a __pattern__ of beats.
+It doesn't make much sense to just play random drums per beat, so we want to specify a __sequence__ of beats that loops.
 So we need some kind of data representation of the drum sequence.

-1. Create an array called `pattern`
+1. Create an array called `drumLoop`
 2. In the array, store eight empty strings - each one will represent the drum type to play for a single beat in order
 3. In each string enter the symbol for the drum you want to play for that beat (use `x` for kick, `o` for snare, `*` for hihat, and an empty string for no drum)
-4. Create a variable called `beat` set to `0` that will track which beat in the array we're up to
+4. Create a variable called `currentBeat` set to `0` that will track which beat in the array we're up to

 Example pattern array: `['x','','o','','x','x','*','*']`